-Everything is relative with stock prices so you’ll need to dive deeper into how that stock is actually valued.
+Everything is relative to stock prices, so you’ll need to dive deeper into how that stock is valued.

 I don’t mean to say that if the stock traded at a certain price before, it will again.
-Remember that past performance is not always indicative of future performance when it comes to stocks.
+Remember that past performance does not always indicate future performance when it comes to stocks.

 This is a common fallacy amongst newer investors and should never be the only reason you buy a stock.
-When I say past performance I mean what has the stock done lately.
+When I say past performance, what has the stock done lately?

 If the stock has just completed a double in price over the past three years, it might be safe to assume it won’t double again, at least right away.
-It helps to look at stocks that have been trading in a range for a period of time and are waiting to make that next move higher.
+It helps to look at stocks trading in a range for some time and waiting to make that next move higher.
 Using technical analysis along with support and resistance levels can help identify which stocks are in for a big move.

 Future Growth Potential

-If a company can’t grow anymore, then chances are the stock won’t be doubling anytime soon.
+If a company can’t grow, the stock won’t be doubling anytime soon.

-You have to know the company you are investing in to understand the chances of a potential multibag.
+You must know the company you are investing in to understand the chances of a potential multibag.

 Sectors matter as well.
-Odds are if you’re looking at financials or consumer discretionary, you won’t find many multibaggers.
+Oddly, if you’re looking at financials or consumer discretionary, you won’t find many multibaggers.